banner banner

 5. Email scanning must be enabled on your mail services to ensure each email is scanned before entering your inbox or leaving your sent box for malicious attachments, links, or other content.

-6. Firm members must engage in cyber awareness training before June 30, 2023.
+6. Firms must engage in cyber awareness training on at least an annual basis.

 Many lawyers and law firms will already have these protections in place, but if you do not or are not sure, check with your IT consultant ASAP and take steps to implement multi-factor authentication and e-mail scanning today.
 For more information on both processes, including links to instructions, see below.